Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Boundary Calibration

-Establish appropriate containment parameters that provide structure without limiting growth
+Establish appropriate containment parameters that provide structure and safety without limiting growth or genuine interaction.
+Defining clear operational boundaries prevents system overreach while promoting a sense of security for users.

 Secure vs. Insecure Attachment in Systems